JBontes/FastCode/README.md

 # FastCode
 Fast replacements for Embarcadero's standard libs for Delphi XE7 and above.
+Note that this is still early alpha code and needs to be tested.

 # System.Generics.FastDefaults
 Speeds up comparisons by using static class functions instead of interfaces.